attila-lendvai/maru/doc/vm.md

 ## Overview

-The Maru Virtuam Machine (VM) is a machine that can execute Maru programs.
-It is implemented in terms of a set of axiomatic primitives provided by the *target* VM, aka the [*platform*](platforms.md) on which the Maru VM's implementation is running.
+The Maru Virtual Machine (VM) is a machine that can execute Maru programs.
+It's an implementation detail that currently it's an interpreter.

+It is implemented in terms of a set of axiomatic primitives provided by the *target* domain, aka the [*platform*](platforms.md) upon which the Maru VM's implementation is running.
+Think of something like the Linux kernel running on x86_64, or libc on an aarch64 machine.

+The code running in the target domain is also called the *kernel*.

 ## Implementation strategies